belyseing/belyseing/README.md

 I’m a <b>Frontend Developer & UI/UX Designer</b> with a strong passion for creating <b>intuitive, responsive, and visually appealing web interfaces</b>.
 I specialize in <b>React and Next.js</b>, and have solid experience with <b>Tailwind CSS</b> and modern design principles.

 My focus is on **building smooth, user-friendly experiences** that not only look great but also solve real-world problems efficiently.
-I enjoy **learning new frontend technologies**, exploring best UI/UX practices, and continuously improving my design and coding skills every day.
+I enjoy **learning new technologies**, exploring best UI/UX practices, and continuously improving my design and coding skills every day.

 💻 **Portfolio**: <a href="https://personal-portfolio-psi-jet.vercel.app" target="_blank">personal-portfolio-psi-jet.vercel.app</a>